PLEASE NOTE THAT WE ARE ON HOLIDAY FROM 22/12/2022 UNTIL 03/01/2023.

-Orders can still be placed during this period but will only be despatched on 05/09/2022.
-We expect a great deal of disruption to deliveries over the next few weeks because of the Bank Holiday, Postal strikes and the backlog that these will create.
-In a bid to avoid customer goods sitting in depots, we have opted to not despatch orders over the week encompassing the Bank Holiday Monday and the strikes on 26th and 31st August.
-Thank you.
+Orders can still be placed during this period but will only be despatched as normal from 03/01/2023.
+We expect disruption to deliveries over the next few weeks because of the Postal strikes and the backlog that these will create.
+Please allow extra time for your order to reach you.

 We have had many visitors to the Art Shop over the years who have been very worried about how to transfer a drawing to a painting surface.
 There are many ways of doing this, of course, and we have mentioned some of them in previous posts.
 These include using a prepared transfer paper or tracing the image onto tracing paper.
 The image can then be pushed through by carefully drawing over the linework or ‘pricking’ along the lines and dabbing powdered pastel or pigment through the holes to leave the outline on the painting surface.
 Of course it will depend on the media you are using as you don’t want to apply too much material to a surface if it is not going to be part of the artwork and the the paint is not going to cover it.
 For instance, a hard pencil that transfers less graphite to the surface is preferable when plotting out a watercolour.